SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

    - Make entries in the *Name* (e.g. `Z_DEMO_ABAP_TEST_FUNC_P`) and *Description Field* (e.g. *Demo function group*) fields, and choose *Next*.
    - If prompted, select a transport request and choose *Finish*.
 2. Create a function module.
-   - In ADT, you can, for example, right-click the package in which you have created function pool.
+   - In ADT, you can, for example, right-click the package in which you have created the function pool.
    - Choose *New -> Other ABAP Repository Object*.
    - In the input field, enter *function*, select *ABAP Function Module*, and choose *Next*.
    - Make entries in the *Name* (e.g. `Z_DEMO_ABAP_TEST_FUNC_M`), *Description Field* (e.g. *Demo function module*), and *Function Group* (e.g. the previously created `Z_DEMO_ABAP_TEST_FUNC_P`) fields and choose *Next*.
    - If prompted, select a transport request and choose *Finish*.
    - The function module is created and can be filled with an implementation.
    - You can copy and paste the code below to have a sample implementation.
-3. To test the function module, you can create a class, for example, with the name `ZCL_DEMO_ABAP_FUNC_TEST`, and copy and paste the code below.
+3. To demonstrate the function module, you can create a class, for example, with the name `ZCL_DEMO_ABAP_FUNC_TEST`, and copy and paste the code below.
    - In ADT, you can run the class by choosing *F9*.
-Some output is displayed in the ADT console, demonstrating the result of the function module calls.
+Some output is displayed in the ADT console, demonstrating the result of function module calls.

 Code for the function module `Z_DEMO_ABAP_TEST_FUNC_M`: